igromanru/HD2-Undetected-Features/README.md

 2. Infinite Stratagems with Resupply Pod drops is a very slow way to farm.
 There are much better and faster ways to farm with a bypass and cheats from closed/premium communities.
 Do your own research, if you are ready to spend money.
 I personally don't give away or sell anything.

 ## Versions
-Release v1.2.3 contains now two versions with same features.
+Since v1.2.3 each release contains now two versions with same features.
 - **HD2UndetectedFeatures.exe** uses WinApi to access game's memory.
 - **HD2UndetectedFeatures_NT.exe** uses undocumented NT functions to access game's memory.